How does this medication work? What will it do for me?

 Contact your doctor if you experience these side effects and they are severe or bothersome.
 Your pharmacist may be able to advise you on managing side effects.

-- vaginal or genital burning, itching or irritation
+- vaginal or genital redness, itching, or irritation

 Although most of the side effects listed below don't happen very often, they could lead to serious problems if you do not check with your doctor or seek medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur: